evanotero/ProcessWebSearchQueries/README.md

 The list of urls is scanned from a user created file.
 The jsoup Java library is used to handle the processing of HTML.

+*Phrases are not currently supported as queries.
+Only one word can be entered.*

 Created as a project in CS1102.

 Usage